-In this article, we’ll explore all the functions and features of Gravity Forms WordPress plugin and list it, so you can decide if you want to use this premium plugin or keep with another of the 2000+ WordPress contact form plugins and share a usage guide for it.
+In this article, we’ll explore, and review all the functions and features of the Gravity Forms WordPress plugin and list them, so you can decide if you want to use this premium plugin or keep it with another of the 2000+ WordPress contact form plugins and share a usage guide for it.

-Used and respected by many of the biggest brands in the industry, Gravity Forms has long been considered the most powerful forms plugin for WordPress.
+Used and respected by many of the biggest brands in the industry.
+Gravity Forms has long been considered the most potent forms plugin for WordPress.
 But after so long at the top, is this still the case?
-To help you decide whether or not this hugely popular plugin is the best form-building option for your website, we’ll be exploring the features and walking you through the user experience of the latest version.
+To help you decide whether or not this hugely popular plugin is the best form-building option.
+For your website, we’ll be exploring the features and walking you through the user experience of the latest version.

-Gravity Forms has experienced increased competition since its release, not least from plugins such as Ninja Forms and WPForms.
-By the end of this review, you’ll hopefully be much better positioned to judge whether this is the solution you’ve been looking for or whether you’ll be better off with a different form-building plugin.
+Gravity Forms has experienced increased competition since its release from plugins such as Ninja Forms and WPForms.
+By the end of this review, you’ll hopefully be much better positioned to judge whether this is the solution for.
+Or whether you’ll be better off with a different form-building plugin.

 Gravity Forms WordPress Plugin

-Gravity Forms is a particularly advanced forms plugin for WordPress.
-Although it’s easy to use, its features go far beyond those of a basic contact form plugin.
+The Gravity Forms is an exceptionally advanced forms plugin for WordPress.
+Although it’s easy to use, its features go far beyond those of an essential contact form plugin.

-With Gravity Forms, you can create almost any type of form, including user surveys, polls, file upload forms, support requests, online orders, quizzes, and questionnaires.
+With Gravity Forms, you can create almost any form.
+Including user surveys, polls, file upload forms, support requests, online orders, quizzes, and questionnaires.
 Thanks to the rich text editor field, even fully formatted WordPress post submissions are accepted by Gravity Forms.

-Through its configuration settings, you get a great deal of control over how users can interact with your forms and how form entries are handled.
-These options cover who receives form entry notifications and in what format, the ability to set the availability of forms according to date, user role, or the number of entries received, and much more.
+Through its configuration settings, you get great control over how users can interact with your forms.
+How to form entries are handled.
+These options cover which receives form entry notifications and in what format.
+The ability to set the availability of documents according to date, user role, or a number of entries received, and much more.

 The conditional logic feature of Gravity Forms plays a large part in making this one of the most powerful WordPress form solutions.
-Conditional logic can be used to determine which form fields are displayed to a user based on the values entered in previous fields.
-By using conditional logic you can also enable advanced routing of form entries, helping to ensure messages are delivered to the right department or team member depending on the contents of the form information.
+Conditional logic can determine which form fields are displayed to users based on the values entered in previous areas.
+By using conditional logic.
+You can also enable advanced routing of form entries.
+Helping to ensure messages are delivered to the correct department or team member, depending on the contents of the form information.